Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

     -> size <= 512:
       - Update size by adding the size of the metadata struct
-      - Convert updated size to index that'll be used to access the array of slab caches (e.g. size=5 -> index=1 (corresponding to slab size 8))
+      - Convert updated size to index that'll be used to access the array of slab caches (e.g., size=5 -> index=1 (corresponding to slab size 8))

     _NOTE: This conversion is done by:_
     ```c